vrodriguezf/tscc/README.md

 3. In the project properties window, go to `Build->Run` and select the configuration `Scalability` on the drop-down menu.
 4. Specify the arguments you want for the scalability test:
-    1. Minimum size of the synthetic log.
+    1. Minimum load of the time series guards, defined in terms of number of log records.
-    2. Step in the definition of the log size for the creation of subsequent synthetic logs.
+    2. Step in the definition of the TSG load.
-    3. Maximum size of the synthetic log.
+    3. Maximum load of the time series guards.
     4. Minimum number of tasks to create in the synthetic process model.
     5. Step in the definition of the number of tasks for the creation of subsequent synthetic process model.
     6. Maximum number of tasks to create the synthetic process model.
     7. Output file path (`CSV` file).

-As an example, with the arguments `10000 10000 100000 5 5 500`, the program will
+As an example, with the arguments `100 100 1000 5 5 500`, the program will
-run the algorithm first with a log of 10000 records and a process model of 5 tasks, next with a log of 10000 records and a process model of 10 tasks, and it will end after some iterations running the algorithm against a log of 100000 records and 500 tasks.
+run the algorithm first with a TSG load of 100 records and a process model of 5 tasks, next with a TSG load of 100 records and a process model of 10 tasks, and it will end after some iterations running the algorithm with a TSG load of 1000 records and a process model of  500 tasks.

 The output file will contain 3 columns with no names:
-1. Log size.
+1. Number of tasks in the process model.
-2. Number of tasks in the process model.
+2. TSG load.
 3. Computational time.

 That information can be used to plot figures such as the one shown above.